LeonMrBonnie/altv-module-sdk-guide/articles/refs.md

 `Ref` in the SDK stores the refcount on the stored object inside the `Ref`.
 That is also why any object stored in a `Ref` must inherit from [`alt::CRefCountable`](https://github.com/altmp/cpp-sdk/blob/master/CRefCountable.h).

-> IMPORTANT!
-When using refs make sure to NOT use references (`&`) otherwise the ref counting of the `Ref` will not behave as expected.

 ## How to use Refs

 To create a Ref you can simply use the `Ref` class.
 Once you create a ref with the pointer of your object you want to store,